Fuller Brush Company: Former employees

 Former employees include evangelist Billy Graham, who became a Fuller Brush salesman during the summer after high school, and outsold "every other salesman in North Carolina".
 In his 1997 autobiography, Just As I Am, Graham describes in some detail his experiences selling Fuller brushes door-to-door.
 Ellen Barkin was "born in the Bronx to a father who worked as a Fuller Brush man".
 Clifford Irving "was a Fuller Brush man in Syracuse."
-Dewald Strauss was a Holocaust survivor and Fuller Brush salesman in New York City, who was famously painted by Alice Neel in her paiting entitled Fuller Brush Man.
+Dewald Strauss was a Holocaust survivor and Fuller Brush salesman in New York City, who was famously painted by Alice Neel in her painting entitled Fuller Brush Man.

-More recently, Groundlings Theater veteran Paul Reubens, of Pee-wee Herman fame, worked as a Fuller Brush salesman while attending California Institute of the Arts.
+Groundlings Theater veteran Paul Reubens (of Pee-wee Herman fame) worked as a Fuller Brush salesman while attending the California Institute of the Arts.

 Other former employees include Frank Gross, photographer Tom Leutwiler, Dennis Quaid, Dick Clark, J. Bruce Llewellyn (co-founder of 100 Black Men of America), Ed Mirvish, Jack Sensenbrenner, Kin Shriner, and Ed Stelmach.
-Jack Nicholson and Felicia Farr were also featured in a few pictures in "The Fuller Magazine."
-Broadcaster Lowell Green admitted during his April 24, 2014 program to selling Fuller Brushes in Montreal's Westmount area during his college days in the 1950s.
+Jack Nicholson and Felicia Farr were also featured in a few pictures in The Fuller Magazine.
+Broadcaster Lowell Green admitted during his April 24, 2014, program to selling Fuller Brushes in Montreal's Westmount area during his college days in the 1950s.